QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 Essentially, an environment is a dependency tree for a project, or a "frame of mind" for Julia's package manager

-We can see the default (``v1.0``) environment as such
+1. We can see the default (``v1.0``) environment as such

 .. code-block:: julia

     ] st

-We can also create and activate a new environment
+2. We can also create and activate a new environment

 .. code-block:: julia

     ] generate ExampleEnvironment

-will create a directory with fresh TOML files, and
+3. And go to it

 .. code-block:: julia

     ; cd ExampleEnvironment

-will go there

-To activate the directory, simply
+4. To activate the directory, simply

 .. code-block:: julia